 Now this one is specific to LinkedIn, but it can certainly apply elsewhere.
 Join groups and engage in a dialogue.
 Find like-minded people and become a valued contributor to the conversation.

 Offer advice and ask pertinent questions to develop your online presence.
 This principle can be applied to other online spaces where your prospects bring their pressing business concerns into the public space.

 Spend the time you would normally be pushing through a long list of cold calls to work on a reusable presentation or piece of content to send to your prospects.
 Marketers may have the creative, but you’re on the front line of understanding the needs of your clients and potential clients.
 There are tons of free tools that enable sales professionals to easily create presentations to send to a specific client or be repurposed and improved on in the future.

 Even cold call die-hards have to admit the merits of warming up the conversation before picking up the phone.
 The more you can create a comfortable, organic conversation, the more successful you will be.
-It’s been proven time and time again—and now you have social selling tools at your disposal that make it easier than ever.
+It’s been proven time and time again—and now you have modern selling tools at your disposal that make it easier than ever.

 To keep pace with the latest thinking in sales, subscribe today to the LinkedIn Sales Blog.